microsoft/azure_arc/azure_jumpstart_ag/physical/README.md

 ## Deployment

+1. Download (or clone) this repo to your local machine.
-1. Open the physical_agora_params.psd1 and update the following fields:
+2. Open the physical_agora_params.psd1 and update the following fields:

     Change this values on the psd1 file: